Epinova/Epinova.InRiverConnector/README.md

 ## CVL-values

-CVL-values are no longer transferred as dictionaries - only the key+value is returned (configuratble as before).
+The adapter no longer implements `ICVLListener` - thus it no longer maintains CVLs as dictionaries in Episerver.
+As a result, CVL-values are no longer transferred as dictionaries - only the key+value is returned (configuratble as before).

 Episerver has no need to maintain these values.

+Caution: If updating a value that's already in use, this will no longer be updated automatically.
+Might be re-added in a fundamentally different way later on.

 ## Config changes